ibm-cloud-docs/schematics/cli-reference.md

 <dl>
  <dt><code>--id <em>WORKSPACE_ID</em></code>, <code>-i <em>WORKSPACE_ID</em></code></dt>
 <dd>Required.
 The unique identifier of the workspace that points to the Terraform template in your source control repository that you want to apply in {{site.data.keyword.cloud_notm}}.
-To find the ID of your workspace, run <code>ibmcloud terraform workspace list</code>.</dd>
+To find the ID of your workspace, run <code>ibmcloud schematics workspace list</code>.</dd>
  <dt><code>--force</code>, <code>-f</code></dt>
 <dd>Optional.
 Force the execution of this command without user prompts. </dd>
  <dt><code>--json</code>, <code>-j</code></dt>